nicholasf/ectypes.js/README.md

+Currently in proof of concept development, come back later please.

 Drafts.js: an object generator with fake data (uses Faker.js).
 Define a set of Drafts for your model layer and have them populated with fake data.

 draft [drɑːft] n 1. a plan, sketch, or drawing of something